The Law Association for Asia and the Pacific

 - provide an established voice for the interests of the legal community in Asia and the Pacific,

-- facilitate quality cross-border legal education that is available and relevant to all jurisdictions, regardless of resources or level of development, for the purpose of enhancing the caliber of legal practice throughout the region, and
+- facilitate quality cross-border legal education that is available and relevant to all jurisdictions, regardless of resources or level of development, for the purpose of enhancing the caliber of legal practice throughout the region

-LAWASIA’s central aim is to strengthen professional and business relations among law associations, lawyers, the private sector and government representatives in the Asia Pacific.
+LAWASIA’s central aim is to strengthen relations among law associations, lawyers, the private sector and government representatives in the Asia Pacific.

 In the course of its activities across diverse political, social, cultural and economic contexts in the Asia Pacific, LAWASIA is further guided by the objects described below: